The Best Homeowners Insurance in Florida (2023)

 Florida's cheapest home insurance by city and county

-Of the five largest cities in Florida, residents pay the cheapest rates for home insurance with United at $82 a month, on average.
-Cape Coral has the second-lowest rate of $83 a month with United, as well as the third-cheapest with Chubb at $91 a month.
+Jacksonville residents pay the cheapest rates for home insurance with Progressive at $126 a month, on average.
+Cape Coral has the lowest rate of $102 a month with Tower, as well as the second-cheapest with Progressive at $106 a month.
+We listed average rates for some of the biggest cities in Florida below.

 Company Cape Coral Fort Lauderdale Hialeah Jacksonville Miami